Sofia: Crime

-With a murder rate of 1.7/per 100.000 people (as of 2009) Sofia is a quite safe capital city.
+With a murder rate of 1.7/per 100.000 people (as of 2009) Sofia is a relatively safe capital city.
 Nevertheless, in the 21st century, crimes, including Bulgarian mafia killings, caused problems in the city, where authorities had difficulties convicting the actors, which had caused the European Commission to warn the Bulgarian government that the country would not be able to join the EU unless it curbed crime (Bulgaria eventually joined in 2007).
 Many of the most severe crimes are contract killings that are connected to organised crime, but these had dropped in recent years after several arrests of gang members.
 Corruption in Bulgaria also affects Sofia's authorities.
 According to the director of Sofia District Police Directorate, the largest share of the crimes are thefts, making up 62.4% of all crimes in the capital city.
 Increasing are frauds, drug-related crimes, petty theft and vandalism.
 According to a survey, almost a third of Sofia's residents say that they never feel safe in the Bulgarian capital, while 20% always feel safe.
 As of 2015, the consumer-reported perceived crime risk on the Numbeo database was "high" for theft and vandalism and "low" for violent crimes; safety while walking during daylight was rated "very high", and "moderate" during the night.
 With 1,600 prisoners, the incarceration rate is above 0.1%; however, roughly 70% of all prisoners are part of the Romani minority.